devtron-labs/devtron/docs/user-guide/global-configurations/docker-registries.md

 <section id="Quay"></section>

-### Quay Container Registry
+### Quay Container Registry:

 You have to provide the below information if you select the registry type as Quay.

 * **Username**

-Give the username of your account, where you have created your registry in.
+Give the `Username` of your account, where you have created your registry in.

 * **Password**

-Give the password corresponding to the username of your registry.
+Give the `Token` corresponding to the username of your registry.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/docker-registries/Quay.JPG)

 <section id="others"></section>

-### Registry Type Others:
+### Docker-HubOthers:

 You have to provide the below information if you select the registry type as others.